bbartling/hvac-optimal-start-math-playground/README.md

 The models are formulated from a simplified thermal-resistance and capacitance model (2R1C or 1R1C) of the zone dynamics.

+* TODO add model zero for the Linear Model
 | Model | Underlying Equation | Description |
 | :--- | :--- | :--- |
 | **Model 1** | $t_{opt} = \alpha_{1,a}(T_{sp} - T_{z,0})^{2} + \alpha_{1,b}$ | **Quadratic:** Assumes thermal mass is concentrated in the indoor air (1R1C model) and neglects outdoor temperature influence.
 Best for interior/well-insulated zones. |